Super-Protocol/docs/docs/marketplace/order-builder/checkout.md

 <br/>
 <br/>

 To retry, click the **Try again** button.
-If the error persists, contact the Super Protocol team on [Discord](https://discord.gg/superprotocol) or via the [contact form](https://superprotocol.zendesk.com/hc/en-us/requests/new) for assistance.
+If the error persists, contact Super Protocol on [Discord](https://discord.gg/superprotocol) or via the [contact form](https://superprotocol.zendesk.com/hc/en-us/requests/new) for assistance.